Edition Size Discrepancies: A Cybis Conundrum

 In today’s online collectibles market, where hundreds of Cybis listings can be seen on any given day, the limited edition sculptures should command most of the attention.
 (However, given the current market, that’s an open question!)
 What about instances when the “official” Cybis literature’s edition size conflicts with reality?
 That is, when the stated edition size is contradicted by a higher number appearing on an actual piece.
 One would think that the sculptures should have been numbered in sequence as created, or nearly so.
 If a catalog published by Cybis cites an edition size of 325 for a sculpture, we should not find any bearing a number in the high 300s or 400s, but such pieces do exist.
 Why?

-Another theory is that Cybis deliberately did some occasional out-of-sequence “overnumbering” to make it appear (to collectors, retailers, and competing porcelain art companies who were ‘scouting’ retailer shelf stock) that the sculpture was selling out faster than it actually was.
-I have heard this theory more than once; I suppose it is possible and as they say: All’s fair in love, war, and business.
+Another theory is that Cybis deliberately did some occasional out-of-sequence “over-numbering” to make it appear (to collectors, retailers, and competing porcelain art companies who were ‘scouting’ retailer shelf stock) that the sculpture was selling out faster than it actually was.
+I have heard this theory proposed; I suppose it is possible and as they say: All’s fair in love, war, and business.
+However, I do take this notion with more than a grain of salt.

-However, this doesn’t explain how a sculpture could be numbered #501 when the original, unreduced edition size was only 500.
-There was no reason why any piece should be numbered higher than the largest quantity that the studio originally stated that they would made…but some do exist, and they are not replicas or reproductions.
+However, this doesn’t explain how a sculpture could be numbered #501 when the original and unreduced final edition size was only 500!
+There is no reason why any piece should be numbered higher than the largest quantity that the studio ever stated that they would made…but some do exist, and they are not replicas or reproductions.

 When ‘Completed’ Doesn’t Mean What It Says

-Update, August 2020: The following is a new and disturbing insight into why some “overnumbered” pieces may exist.
+The following is a new (as of 2020) and disturbing insight into why some ‘over-numbered’ pieces may exist.

 Cybis collectors have always believed what the studio said in its advertising literature and price lists: That when a limited edition was “completed”, that was that.
 No more will be made.
 Finito.
 The end.
 After all, we saw as early as Page 5 of the very first Cybis catalog (1964) that “Limited editions are never renewed.”